 We present VITA, a VIsion-To-Action flow matching policy that evolves latent visual representations into latent actions via flow matching for visuomotor control.
 Conventional flow matching and diffusion policies face a fundamental inefficiency: they sample from standard source distributions (e.g., Gaussian noise) and then require additional conditioning mechanisms, such as cross-attention, to condition action generation on visual information, incurring time and space overheads.
 We propose VITA, a novel paradigm that treats latent images as the source of the flow, and learns an inherent mapping from vision to action.
 Because the source of the flow is visually grounded, VITA eliminates the need for repeated conditioning during generation.
 VITA inherently enables simpler architectures such as MLPs.
 We evaluate MLP-only VITA on 9 simulation and 5 real-world tasks from ALOHA and Robomimic.
 Despite its simplicity, VITA outperforms or matches state-of-the-art policies, while speeding up inference by 1.5x to 2.3x.
 To our knowledge, VITA is the first MLP-only flow matching policy capable of solving complex bi-manual manipulation tasks like those in ALOHA benchmarks.

 VITA learns a continuous flow from latent visual representations to latent actions without requiring additional conditioning mechanisms.
-By leveraging compact 1D visual and action latent spaces, VITA reduces flow matching to a conditioning-free vector-to-vector mapping, allowing for the use of an MLP-only architecture while achieving strong performance across both simulation and real-world visuomotor tasks.
+By leveraging visual and action vector representations, VITA reduces flow matching to a conditioning-free vector-to-vector mapping, allowing for the use of an MLP-only architecture while achieving strong performance across both simulation and real-world visuomotor tasks.

 Comparison of the denoising process between conventional flow matching and VITA.
-Conventional flow matching denoises random Gaussian into actions, VITA flows from latent images to latent actions, and generated actions at initial steps are more structured.
-We found that through VITA learning, latent images manifest action semantics.
+Conventional flow matching denoises random Gaussian into actions, VITA flows from latent images to latent actions.
+Surprisingly, latent images manifest action semantics through VITA learning.
 The latent image can decoded into a smooth trajectory, and progressively refined by the ODE process.
+This explains why MLP-only VITA can achieve strong performance.
+VITA learns action-centric visual representations, leading to closely aligned latent manifolds of vision and action.
+Therefore, a lightweight MLP suffices for VITA, whereas MLP-only FM struggles due to the need to transport from an unstructured Gaussian prior to a structured action space

 We evaluate VITA on challenging bi-manual manipulation tasks, and single-arm tasks including 9 simulation and 5 real-world tasks on ALOHA, AV-ALOHA, Robomimic, covering bimnual and single-arm manipulation tasks.
 The MLP-only VITA consistently outperforms or matches state-of-the-art policies (including transformer-based conventional flow matching policy), while being significantly more efficient.